Getting permission to attend:

 CS6410 can be used to satisfy all CS PhD program requirements in the systems area.

 Starting in Fall 2014, CS6410 was changed to satisfy more of the CS PhD requirements than was historically the case.
-As a Cornell CS PhD student, you are required to demonstrate basic competence in systems at the CS 4410 level, to take a systems breadth course, and to take at least one 6xxx course in the "systems style".
-CS6410 can satisfy all of these requirements; in the past, it only addressed the breadth requirement.
+As a Cornell CS PhD student, you are required to demonstrate basic competence in systems at the CS 4410 level, take a systems breadth course, and take at least one 6xxx course in the "systems style".
+CS6410 can satisfy all of these requirements.

 In the past you needed to take CS4410 or the CS4410 final to satisfy the basic competence aspects, and then most students also took CS6410 to satisfy the graduate breadth requirement.
 This is no longer the case: starting in Fall 2014, you can take CS4410 plus some other course in the "systems style" (there is a list), or you can skip CS4410 (if you know the material) and then just take CS6410.